utterworks/find-docs/docs/guide/user-guide/02-create-app.md

 Enter a project name..
 >The name should be a max of 10 characters - with no spaces, a mix of lowercase letters, numbers and hyphens are allowed - this will be the reference used for the app in the API.

-Next, provide a meaningful title, and then select the source for the content to be indexed.
+Next, provide a meaningful description, and then select the source for the content to be indexed.
 This can be either a website (to crawl or configure a sitemap), or an AWS S3 bucket.

 ![New project dialog](../img/new-project-dialog.png)